kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-84-empty-apirule-v2alpha1-spec.md

 If the full conversion is possible, the **spec** is presented in the output.
 However, if the conversion cannot be fully completed, the **spec** appears empty, and the original **spec** is stored in the resource's annotations.

+If your APIRule was originally created using version `v1beta1`, and you try to display it specifying version `v2alpha1` in the command, you also get an APIRule in verison v2alpha1 containin an empty spec.

 ## Solution

 Specify explicitly `v1beta1` version when requesting the APIRule resource: